ValPaliy/valticus/content/en/posts/How To Fix DOM Storage (DOM Surrogate) Problems on Windows.md

   - works
 ---

-So, today, Iran into a problem.
+So, today, I ran into a problem.
 Well, it has been bugging me for the last few days, actually.
 I started getting the "**COM Surrogate has stopped working**" error.

 While Googling did help, not every solution worked for me.
 What did work is reverting the video card driver